Robot Monitor Widget UX.UI Design

 Following an initial posture correction prototype, I was brought in as the sole UX/UI designer to improve accessibility and usability.

-With an initial prototype in place, the team focused on testing and improving accessibility.
-I worked directly with the prototype to define key use cases and design the interface, iterating alongside the evolving physical system.
+Our hypothesis was simple.
+People will accept a monitor that moves on its own, if they keep full control.
+With the prototype in place, I worked directly with it to define key use cases and design the interface, iterating alongside the evolving physical system to test that hypothesis.

 Findings from Prototype Testing